The Flower Girl

 The Flower Girl is a North Korean revolutionary genre theatrical performance, which was written by the country's leader Kim Il Sung.
 The performance is considered one of the "Five Great Revolutionary Operas", a group of classical, revolution-themed opera repertoires well received within North Korea.
 It was also made into a novel.
-A film adaption of the opera starring Hong Yong Hee was made in 1972.
+A film adaption of the opera starring Hong Young-hee was made in 1972.

 Plot

 The story is set during the 1930s, and is based on the anti-Japanese guerrilla movement during the period of Japanese occupation in Korea.
 The plot centers on Kkot-bun, a girl living under Japanese occupation who sells flowers on the street to help care for her sick mother and her little sister who was blinded by a landlord's wife.
 The landlord killed her father and Kkot-bun hopes for the return of her guerrilla fighter brother who has been imprisoned.

 Eventually, she collects enough money to purchase medicine for her ill mother, but by the time she returns, her mother has already died.
 The landlord's wife becomes very sick, and suspects that the flower girl's blind sister is possessed by the spirit of her deceased mother, and so arranges for her to be frozen to death in the snow.
 When the flower girl returns home and asks where her sister has gone, the landlord's subordinates chain her up.
 At this moment, her brother, who has joined the Revolutionary Army, returns home to visit family when he realises that the flower girl has been locked up, and so organises a group of villagers to overthrow the landlord.